Danya-Mudaifea/level3-project/documentation/task.md

 ## Day 4:
 -user worked with makefile ( dockerdev , dockertestdb ,dockerruntest ) locally
+- stuck with an error forever ( submodule test ) > fix delete test dir

 ### Issues
 -queue master didn't work until I changed jdk image, got queue-master-rabbitmq err -load test didn't work because it needed python 3.6 or higher and updating pip and change locustio to locust , got error : " TARGET_HOST is not set; use '-h hostname:port'"

+## Day 5:
+- fixing yestarday error :D
+- sucessfully pushing all images using tekton ( errors in catalogue , orders , q-master , shipping ) , will try to work on it tmw and add the trello screenshots :) , good night , or good morning ( 4:00 am )

+### Issues